 Eleanor’s career in radio began in 1945 when she accompanied a friend to the CBC radio studios in the Hotel Vancouver.
 There she met Vancouver musician Ray Norris, who quickly put her to work as a singer on a radio show.
 During her radio career in the 1940s, Eleanor first sang with a group called The Three E’s and later with a quartet (that included her sister Ruby) called the Swing Low Quartet.
 She was also invited to join the Ray Norris led, CBC Radio Jazz series called Serenade in Rhythm.

 Her work with CBC radio (CBU Vancouver) naturally evolved into working for Vancouver’s first television station CBUT (CBC Vancouver).
 CBUT went on the air in December of 1953.
 In the beginning, CBUT broadcast very little local programming.
 Its programming scope increased considerably in 1954 with the arrival of the mobile television unit, and when the completion of the CBUT television studios permitted the first live broadcasts.
-The first live musical/dance broadcast out of Vancouver was a programme called Bamboula: a day in the West Indies featuring Eleanor Collins and the Leonard Gibson Dancers.
+The first live musical/dance broadcast out of Vancouver was a program called Bamboula: a day in the West Indies featuring Eleanor Collins and the Leonard Gibson Dancers.
 Lasting only 3 episodes (August 25, September 1 & 8 1954) Bamboula featured the “music, folklore, voodoo ritual and popular music of the Caribbean countries”.
 Produced by Mario Prizek and choreographed by Len Gibson.
-Bamboula was groundbreaking – not only was it the first television show in Canada to feature a mixed-race cast, but also was the first (of many) musical/dance programmes produced out of Vancouver.
+Bamboula was groundbreaking – not only was it the first television show in Canada to feature a mixed-race cast, but also was the first (of many) musical/dance programs produced out of Vancouver.
 Being involved in such an open and creative community, that were those early days of CBC TV would have been very exciting to an artist like Eleanor.

 In this excerpt from the program she sings the jazz standard “Ill Wind (You’re Blowin’ Me No Good)“.